Gartner-Lab/Concord/README.md

 git clone git@github.com:Gartner-Lab/Concord.git
 ```

-It is recommended to use conda (https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to create and set up virtual environment for Concord.
+It is recommended to use conda (https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to create and set up a virtual environment for Concord.

 ### 2. Install PyTorch: